 PHOTO BY: Courtesy Virtual NYC

 New York City

-Although the streets of the Big Apple are quiet these days, there are loads of attractions and performances in the city that you can experience through your computer screen.
-Virtual NYC is packed with experiences curated by the city's tourist board to give would-be visitors (or quarantined New Yorkers, for that matter) “ways to explore the five boroughs while socially distancing.”
-You can sort through more than 130 online options by categories to find free recorded performances, such as last summer's Shakespeare in the Park presentation of Much Ado About Nothing; virtual tours, including an hour-long exploration of Grand Central Terminal; live-streamed comedy shows; and other forms of multimedia immersion.
+Although the streets of the Big Apple are a bit quieter these days, there are still loads of attractions and performances you can experience through your computer screen.
+Virtual NYC is packed with experiences curated by the city’s tourist board to give would-be visitors (or quarantined New Yorkers, for that matter) “ways to explore the five boroughs while socially distancing.”
+You can sort through more than 130 online options by category to find free recorded performances, such as Shakespeare in the Park’s presentation of Much Ado About Nothing; virtual tours, including an hourlong exploration of Grand Central Terminal; live-streamed comedy shows and other forms of multimedia immersion.